IgorBerman/directavro/README.md

 # Description
 Direct file output committer for Avro key value format.

-Not yet tested in production.
+Currently testing in production for non-critical jobs.

 Solves performance problem when working with newHadoopApi and s3.